coverclock/com-diag-codex/README.md

 Slightly Simpler Open Secure Socket Layer (OpenSSL) API in C.

-IMPORTANT SAFETY TIP: I'm currently rototilling this project to eliminate many platform version dependencies and to improve its testability.
-Currently the only API change will be to eliminate the ```codex_handshake_renegotiation()``` function call (which was a really bad capability anyway, and only briefly available in OpenSSL).
-But Codex is definitely in a transitional phase.

 # Copyright

 Copyright 2018-2025 Digital Aggregates Corporation, Arvada Colorado USA